 As David says, “The talent market is tough right now.
 It takes a lot of resources to hire the right people.
 We want to make sure that once people are hired, that they stay awhile.
 Investing in people analytics is about investing in understanding what makes people happy.
 It’s a key part of our culture and what makes Dropbox a fun and rewarding place to work.”

-Note: All images are courtesy of David and his colleague, Scott Walker.
+Note: Images are courtesy of David and his colleague, Scott Walker.